Brown University:

 “We have completely changed the makeup of the team and how it functions,” Katie explained.
 “The stewardship team used to be made up of mostly writers who took a lot of time physically organizing reports and completing ad hoc requests, and now we’re a team of project managers who use a digital system to do the organizing for us.”

-Mythos replaced their broken workflow—templates created in one software, moved to another for editing, never quite polished.
-Mythos took over the manual work going between several tools, making it efficient and dramatically reducing manual proofing.
+Mythos replaced their manual workflows—templates created in one software, moved to another for editing, never quite polished.
+Mythos automated the manual work going between several tools, making it efficient and dramatically reducing manual proofing.

 Printing reports with Mythos instead of using an outside vendor “was a relief,” Katie noted, cutting out the middleman work of handing off data to someone unfamiliar with their process.